 How To Still Enjoy Your Garden In Winter

+Many think spring is the only time for organic farming, but several vegetables can be grown in winter.
 Spring onions and spinach can be planted in the fall and harvested before spring arrives, making them ideal winter vegetables for those who want quick results.

 empty hallway

-Make sure to sew now before the frosts start setting in.
+Make sure to sow now before the frosts start setting in.
 You may want to build a shelter over your produce to keep it warm.
 Alternatively, you could grow your plants here to protect them from the elements if you have a greenhouse.

 Attract winter wildlife

-This could be a bird feeder on a stand or a bird feeder hanging from a tree.
+A suitable option could be a bird feeder on a stand or a bird feeder hanging from a tree.
 You usually shouldn’t have a problem with squirrels stealing this food during these months, but to be safe, you could fit a squirrel baffle into your bird feeder.

 How To Still Enjoy Your Garden In Winter

-Get into the Christmas spirit.
+Embrace the Christmas spirit.

-Festive decorations don’t have to stay indoors – you could also consider ways of decorating your gardens, such as adding light-up reindeer or hanging wreaths from doors and fences.
+Festive decorations don’t have to stay indoors—you could also consider ways of decorating your gardens, such as adding light-up reindeer or hanging wreaths from doors and fences.
 You can even buy outdoor baubles to hang from plants.

 On top of decorating, you could host a festive winter outdoor party.
 Consider embracing old classics such as mulled wine and roast chestnuts.